BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_06.md

 !battle(["Demetra",:XENGRUNT_F,0], "Cave Field")

-Climb the next lift and exit into Mt.
+Climb the next lift.
+Hiding behind a rock on the left is **Wimpod**!
+Exit into Mt.
 Terajuma!

 !enc(295)